-H. Investigations of Use of Force

-- 1. Any supervisor who is notified of a use of force incident, other than a display or the dispatch of an injured animal, must: - a.
-Ensure that emergency medical services have been notified and are responding, if needed; - b.
-Respond and ensure scene security; - c.
-Ensure photographs are taken of the injuries or alleged injury sites of both the deputy and suspect; and - d.
-Review the circumstances and complete the Use of Force Report (SO-044). - 2.
+- When violations of Agency policy are suspected, the Division Commander will contact the Office of Professional Standards (OPS) and handle in accordance with PER 0201 Complaints Against Deputies. - 9.
+The RMS will automatically send notification to the Use of Force Review Committee. - Investigations of Use of Force - 1.
+Any supervisor who is notified of a use of force incident, other than a display or the dispatch of an injured animal, will: - a.
+Ensure that emergency medical services have been notified and are responding, if needed; - Respond and ensure scene security; - Ensure photographs are taken of the injuries or alleged injury sites of both the deputy and suspect; and - Review the circumstances and complete the Use of Force Report in the RMS. - 2.
 If the force involved the use of a firearm and/or resulted in serious physical injury or death: - a.
-The supervisor must: - i.
+The supervisor will: - i.
 Notify the Division Commander in the area in which the incident occurred; - ii.
-Notify the Criminal Investigations Division (CID) to respond to the scene for investigation; and - iii.
+Notify the Criminal Investigations Division (CID) to respond for investigation; and - iii.
 Notify OPS for an independent administrative investigation. - b.
-CID must respond to the scene to: - i.
-Ensure evidence is identified and secured; and - ii.
-Conduct a thorough investigation.
+CID will respond to the scene to: - i.
+Ensure evidence is identified and secured; - ii.
+Conduct a thorough investigation; and - iii.
+Follow the procedures in OPS 0104 Response to Police-Involved Deaths. - c.

-- c.
 Direct involvement in a use of force incident by a supervisor will preclude that member from involvement in the administrative process and will require the paperwork to be completed by a supervisor of equal or superior rank. - d.
 If a firearm was discharged, the on-scene supervisor will secure the firearm involved for further investigation when the scene is safe to do so. - i.
 A deputy's firearm will not be taken in the presence of the suspect, a witness, or the media. - ii.
-Ensure that the condition of the deputy's firearm is documented to include the number of rounds of ammunition that are in each magazine. - e.
+Ensure that the condition of the deputy's firearm is documented to include the number of rounds of ammunition that are in each magazine.

+- e.
 The deputy will be removed from the scene as soon as practical and will not participate in the investigation beyond the required initial reporting requirement. - f.
 The deputy will be placed on non-disciplinary administrative leave with pay pending further disposition by the Sheriff. - g.
 When a deputy's firearm is discharged, the deputy's supervisor will arrange for the Agency Rangemaster to issue a replacement firearm prior to the deputy going home, if appropriate.